Lars Olsen

 Lars Christian Olsen (born 2 February 1961) is a Danish former footballer and current manager, who was most recently the manager of Esbjerg fB in the Danish Superliga.
 He started his coaching career with Randers in 2003, guiding them to promotion for the Danish Superliga.
 He led the team to the 2006 Danish Cup trophy, and Olsen was named 2006 Danish Manager of the Year.
 He then coached Odense BK from 2007 to 2010.

 In his active career, Olsen played in the central defense position.
 He won six Danish championships with Brøndby IF and the 1992 Turkish Cup with Trabzonspor.
-Olsen played 84 matches and scored four goals for the Denmark from 1986 to 1996, and was named 1988 Danish Player of the Year.
+Olsen played 84 matches and scored four goals for the Denmark national team from 1986 to 1996, and was named 1988 Danish Player of the Year.
 He was team captain of the Danish national team in a record 69 matches, and captained the Denmark team that won the 1992 European Championship.

 Club career

 Born in Glostrup, Olsen started his career at local Danish 3rd Division team Glostrup IF 32 in 1980.
 He was selected for various national youth teams, and moved to top-flight Danish 1st Division team Køge BK before the 1981 season.
 He stayed four years at the club, playing 105 games and scoring 11 goals for Køge in the 1st Division.
 Before the 1985 season, he moved to league rivals Brøndby IF.
 In his first year at the club, he helped secure Brøndby's first Danish championship.

 He won both the 1987 and 1988 Danish championships, and following several games as captain of the national team he received the 1988 Danish Player of the Year award.
 Having won the 1989 Danish Cup trophy as well as a further two Danish championships, he left Brøndby in 1991.
 Olsen moved abroad to play for Trabzonspor in Turkey, with whom he won the 1992 Turkish Cup.
 He moved on to Belgian club R.F.C.
 Seraing in the summer of 1992.

 Olsen joined Basel's first team for their 1994–95 season under head coach Claude Andrey.
 After playing in six test games, Olsen played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 27 July 1994 as Basel were defeated 1–0 by Lugano.
 He scored his first goal for the club on 20 November in the away game in the Stadion Allmend against Luzern as Basel won 1–0.
 During the winter break of the following season Olsen left the club.
 During his one and a half seasons with Basel, Olsen played a total of 54 games for them scoring just that one goal.
 40 of these games were in the Nationalliga A, 2 in the Swiss Cup, 1 was in the 1995 UEFA Intertoto Cup and 11 were friendly games.

 Olsen moved back to Brøndby in 1996, where he finished his career winning the 1996 Danish championship, now called the Danish Superliga.
 He played his last Brøndby game in November 1996.